 Combining Outbound and Inbound: The best of both worlds

-Use a mixed approach of inbound and outbound sales to grow your pipeline.
-For instance, in the last few years it’s become common to rely heavily on content marketing, a type of inbound marketing, to capture leads online.
+A blended approach weaving inbound and outbound sales can significantly bolster your sales funnel.
+For instance, in recent years, content marketing, a facet of inbound marketing, has gained traction to capture leads online.

-Take the best of both worlds by using the intelligence gathering of inbound sales and the proactive outreach of outbound sales.
+By amalgamating the intelligence gathering prowess of inbound sales and the proactive outreach of outbound sales, you harness the best of both worlds.